-MBoSC has partnered with land manager California Department of Forestry and Fire Protection (CAL FIRE) to build a four mile flow trail in Soquel Demonstration State Forest.
+MBoSC has partnered with land manager California Department of Forestry and Fire Protection (CAL FIRE) to build a four mile flow trail in Soquel Demonstration State Forest (SDSF).
 The objectives of this project are to promote mountain biking by creating a progressive trail that can be enjoyed by riders of all ages and ability level, and to increase the diversity of riding opportunities, demonstrate innovative and sustainable trail building design and techniques, and provide a model for other land managers for similar types of projects.

 GET INVOLVED | As of February 2015, 439 unique volunteers have donated 4,703 hours of labor to complete 3 out of 4 miles of finely tuned trail.
 Completed segments are Ibis Cycles-sponsored #1, Bontrager-sponsored #2, FOX-sponsored #3 and Epicenter Cycling-sponsored #5.
 The remaining 2 segments are expected to be finished by summer 2015.

 >>VOLUNTEER: Sign up for a Volunteer Trail Work Day and help shape this progressive trail.
 Check out the work schedule here.
 Digging not your thing?
 There are several ways you can help out without breaking a sweat.
 Check out our Help Wanted page for ways you can get involved.
 Learn more about the flow trail’s construction process.

 >>SPONSOR: Promote your business while supporting a community driven project by pitching in to help MBoSC put on an A+ Volunteer Trail Work Day.
 Your sponsorship donation will provide hospitality for volunteers as well as cover MBoSC’s costs to plan and organize the event.
 Contact us for more information.

 >>DONATE: Find out how you can help by donating equipment, raffle items and/or cash.
 Support those who support our trails—discover who the generous sponsors and donors of this endeavor are.